Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Material

-Hot-dip galvanised steel (agricultural standard); heavy stainless steel (coastal/marine); black mild steel (industrial)
+Hot-dip galvanized steel (agricultural standard); stainless steel (coastal/marine); black mild steel (industrial)

 Padlock feature